 How taking a brisk walk for just 30 minutes daily can have great health benefits

 Not moving as much as you should be these days?
 You're not alone!
-A lot of people are still working from home and, we’re spending more time sitting around with friends in the back garden or curled up on the couch than actually getting out and moving.
+At the moment, we're very guilty of spending time sitting around with friends or curled up on the couch, rather than actually getting out and moving.

 And there’s nothing wrong with that now and again – as long as it doesn’t become a habit.